-- a) The Company issued the brokers' warrants in relation to the private placements closed during the year with a fair value of \$33,809 which was allocated to share-based payment reserve. - b) The Company reallocated \$305,426 from share-based payment reserve to deficit for the stock options that had expired. - c) The Company reallocated \$27,536 from share-based payment reserve to deficit for share purchase warrants that had expired.
+- a) The Company issued the brokers' warrants in relation to the private placements closed during the year with a fair value of \$33,809 which was allocated to share-based payment reserve. - b) The Company reallocated \$305,526 from share-based payment reserve to deficit for the stock options that were expired. - c) The Company reallocated \$27,536 from share-based payment reserve to deficit for the expired warrants.